An autoimmune friendly diet based on the Medeterannian diet with inflammatory foods removed and beneficial ones added.

 - Leafy greens

-Beware of consuming too much veggies if you have IBS, especially the last 5.
+Beware of consuming too many veggies if you have IBS, especially the last mushrooms and cruciferous veggies.

 - Nutritional Yeast

 - Italian Seasoning